+The website was first released to the public in the spring of 2013.
 In 2012, with support from the Digital Studio for the Public Humanities, the Innovations in Teaching with Technology Awards, the Stanley-UI Foundation Support Organization and PASALA, Prof. Christopher D. Roy, Elizabeth M. Stanley Faculty Fellow of African Art History at the University of Iowa (UI), and Dr. Catherine Hale, Curator of African and Non-Western art at the UIMA, joined forces to update the Art & Life in Africa CD-ROM (1997) and make it available to audiences free of charge.
 All of the original participants were invited to evaluate their previous contributions and make modifications or submit new content for this online edition.

 Cory Gundlach, UI graduate student in African Art History and Curatorial Research Assistant at the UIMA, assisted with virtually all aspects of the project’s development.
 The website was designed by IMU Marketing + Design, a UI student-staffed web development group.
 Alice Phillips, Curatorial Assistant for Academic Affairs at the UIMA, was responsible for copy-editing the site’s content.
 All of the Art & Life in Africa data, as well as any future additions, will be maintained and updated by the Museum, thereby ensuring it continues to be available for decades to come.